 Troubleshooting Your Episerver Performance Problem

-Comparing your web.config file with a clean Episerver release version can help pin-point any extra modules, or funky things that are installed within your application that might be slowing you down.
-If you see custom HTTP modules or HTTP handlers, comment them out one at a time and see if this has an impact on performance.
-Again, wrapping this code around Mini Profiler
+web.config using a tool like Beyond Compare, can often help pinpoint extra modules or funky things that are installed within your application that might be slowing it down.
+If you see a custom HTTP module or HTTP handler, comment them out one at a time and see if this has an impact on performance.
+Wrapping modules and initialization modules around Mini Profiler

 Too Many Pages On The Same Level Of Hierarchy As Homepage: With any CMS it's good practice to try and keep a neat and organized page hierarchy.
-On some sites, I've seen hundreds of child pages under the home page.
-Depending on how your site is structured when the site loads, the more objects the API needs to retrieve to work out items like the nav, the longer it will take to load.
+On some sites, I've seen content editors create hundreds of child pages under the home page.
+When the site loads, the more objects the API needs to retrieve, the longer it will take to load.
 Remove any tests pages or old campaign pages that are directly under the homepage

 Debug Set to true In your production

 web.config you should always have the

 How To Fix It

-After you have identified the bottlenecks, you will need to fix it.
-If you haven't implemented any caching yet and the slow down in your site is hard to solve easily, then this should be your first call.
-MVC output caching should be a must have item for all Episerver websites.
+After you have identified the bottlenecks, you will need to fix them.
+If you haven't implemented any caching yet and the slow down in your site is not easy to solve, implementing caching should be your first call.
+MVC output caching should be a must-have item for all Episerver websites.
 If you are unfamiliar with the output cache, I suggest you read, Episerver Caching – The Output Cache Explained.
 If you have more specific caching requirements, implementing something like a [doughnut caching strategy](https://www.jondjones.com/learn-

 The aim of today's post was to point you in the right direction for you to identify and solve performance bottlenecks when your Episerver website starts.
 Performance issues are always caused by our custom code, so the fixes you will need to implement will vary.
 I've been through this process a lot in the past and I've found that starting with profiling is the best first step.
 After you have identified the area you need to optimize, coming up with a strategy is a lot easier.
 If you haven't enabled the output cache, do that.
 In most cases, output caching will fix most of your issues.
-However, if you just rely on output caching without doing the performance profiling, you're effectively just putting a sticky plaster over the issue and not fixing the underlining root cause.
+However, if you just rely on output caching without doing the performance profiling, you're effectively just putting a sticky plaster over the issue and not fixing the underline root cause.
+Happy Coding 🤘